Previous dayApril 16, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 6 km SSW of Princeton, Canada on April 16, 2026 at 17:16 UTC.
+On April 16, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 6 km SSW of Princeton, Canada at 17:16 UTC.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 49.402°N, -120.531°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 49.402°, -120.531°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: